Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for SecurityInsight.
+This is the AutoRest configuration file for SecurityInsights.

 ---

 ## Getting Started

-To build the SDK for SecurityInsight, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for SecurityInsights, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`